Crystal structure and collective oxygen transport in high-temperature Ta$_{2}$O$_{5}$: Results

-After full DFT relaxation of the tetragonal-\(\lambda\) model (see Methods), we obtained a crystal structure for H-Ta\(_2\)O\(_5\) (Figure~1g; the atomic coordinates are available in the Supporting Information as a CIF file).
-The relaxation preserves the overall space-group symmetry but substantially alters local bonding near the screw-rotation plane.
-Ta atoms situated at these interfaces—where two \(\lambda\) blocks meet with a 90° twist—acquire a distorted octahedral coordination: out of four coplanar (equatorial) oxygen neighbors, two lie slightly above and two slightly below the Ta midplane (Figure~1i).
-By contrast, Ta atoms away from the screw-rotation planes retain the pentagonal bipyramidal or distorted octahedral coordination seen in the original orthorhombic-\(\lambda\) structure.
-Our calculations show that the relaxed tetragonal-\(\lambda\) phase is more favorable than orthorhombic-\(\lambda\) by 0.10~eV per formula unit (see Note~S2 and Table~S1).
-The final relaxed lattice constants (\(a = b = 7.6\)~Å, \(c = 35.7\)~Å) agree well with experimental values for H-Ta\(_2\)O\(_5\), though the lateral dimension is twice that found experimentally.
-This will be resolved below.
+After full DFT relaxation of the tetragonal-\(\lambda\) model (see Methods), we obtain a crystal structure for H-Ta\(_2\)O\(_5\) (Fig.~1g; atomic coordinates are provided in Supplementary Data 1 and 2).
+The relaxation preserves the overall space-group symmetry while modifying local bonding near the screw-rotation planes.
+At these planes—where two \(\lambda\) blocks meet with a 90° twist—Ta atoms adopt a distorted octahedral coordination: among the four coplanar (equatorial) oxygen neighbors, two lie slightly above and two slightly below the Ta midplane (Fig.~1i).
+In contrast, Ta atoms away from the screw-rotation planes retain coordination environments similar to those in the orthorhombic-\(\lambda\) structure.
+Our calculations indicate that the relaxed tetragonal-\(\lambda\) phase is lower in energy than the orthorhombic-\(\lambda\) phase by 0.10~eV per formula unit (see Supplementary Note~2 and Table~S1).
+The resulting lattice constants (\(a = b = 7.6\)~Å, \(c = 35.7\)~Å) are in good agreement with experimental values for H-Ta\(_2\)O\(_5\), noting that the in-plane lattice constants are approximately twice those inferred from the Ta sublattice in TEM.
+Phonon calculations for the tetragonal-$\lambda$ model (Fig.~S2) suggest that additional symmetry-lowering distortions may arise in larger unit cells.
+However, such refinements are expected to involve subtle modifications of the same underlying screw-rotation framework rather than a qualitatively different structural topology (see Supplementary Note~3).